YuriiPaneiko/EKS-Deployments-Restarter/README.md

 # README
 The following code designed to restart EKS cluster deployment using AWS Lambda.
 Example usages: your AWS Secrets Manager secret has been rotated and you want to restart deployment, so application could fetch new creds.

-To achieve this add the SQS destination to your rotator lambda function, then use this SQS topic as a trigger for restart function.
+To achieve this add the CloudWatch trigger for your Lambda Function

 ### Requirements
 Required permissions for Lambda execution role: